jlaundry/Client-Email-Security-RFC/README.md

 ## Other uses

 Servers MUST NOT insert the Client-Email-Security header on a message, except when a specific security threat is detected in the email.
 Using the Client-Email-Security header for advertising, to advise the user of generic security issues (such as "your password is about to expire"), or other organisation-wide messages, is strictly prohibited.

+# Security Considerations

+## Attacker-controlled headers

+During the initial rollout of this standard, mail gateways may not understand the Client-Email-Security header, and may pass it to the mailbox verbatim.
+Attackers may use this to provide their own header, with t=none, in order to trick the mailbox Server and/or Client into thinking that the email message has already been scanned and is legitimate.

+This concern is one of the main reasons behind the signature verification process, and why mailbox servers MUST remove Client-Email-Security headers that are not signed by an explicitly trusted source.

 # IANA Considerations